fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

 = Unreleased =
-* Breaking change: Moved local pickup functions and customizations to a new class, potentially breaking sites with customizations that rely on these functions.
+* Improved: Moved local pickup functions and customizations to a new class, potentially breaking sites with customizations that rely on these functions.
+* Improved: Changed the hook used to initialize the plugin features from `plugins_loaded` to `after_setup_theme` to allow themes to customize early plugin settings and features.
 * Improved: Show "Pickup point" as the substep title.
 Text can be changed by using the filter `fc_shipping_address_local_pickup_point_title`.

 = 1.2.10 - 2021-09-10 =